 When should I take the certificate programs?

-- We suggest that graduate students enroll in Certificate I in their second year.
+- We suggest that graduate students enroll in the Sheridan Teaching Seminar (Certificate I) in their second year.

-- You must complete Certificate I before enrolling in any other programs.
+- You must complete the Sheridan Teaching Seminar (Certificate I) before enrolling in any other programs.

 How many programs should I register for in a single year?

 - We suggest that you participate in no more than one or two programs in any given year.

 May I complete a program over the course of more than one year?

 - No. All programs are designed to be completed within either a semester or one academic year.

 - See individual program pages for program dates.

 How much of a time commitment do the programs require?